5/14/2025

 Chief Executive Officer

 Yeah, so essentially most of our carriers on the property side have been at 2% wind hurricane hail deductibles for the last several years.
 That's pretty much baked into the average homeowner premium across the state at this point.
-It started off probably a decade ago more coastally and then as severe convective storm frequency continued to hit the outer coastal bands, that 2% wind hurricane hail deductible started to expand in inland.
+It started off probably a decade ago more coastally, and then as severe convective storm frequency continued to hit the outer areas coastal bands, that 2% wind hurricane hail deductible started to expand inland.
 It's now essentially everywhere.
-You have very few markets that will ride a 1% wind deductible anywhere in the state.
-There are a few companies that will do it, but as far as our current average premium, that's pretty much baking in with a 2% wind hurricane hail deductible.
+You have very few markets that will write a 1% wind deductible anywhere in the state.
+There are a few companies that will do it.
+But as far as our current average premium, that's pretty much baking in with a 2% wind hurricane hail deductible.
 If you're talking about a market that's trying to go in above a 2% wind hurricane hail deductible, probably not going to be sellable.
-There's plenty of capacity at a 2% wind hurricane hail deductible, so I would think that would be a market that would be stressed by loss of clientele given the fact that there is an open marketplace that would write that business that had been a lower deductible.
+There's plenty of capacity at a 2% wind hurricane hail deductible, so I would think that would be a market that would be stressed by loss of clientele, given the fact that there is an open marketplace that would write that business at a lower deductible.

 speaker

 Got it.
 That's helpful.
-Just lastly, a follow up to your insights on Geico.
+Just lastly, Follow up to your insights on Geico.
 Thanks for those comments.
-I think it's surprising to some here, you feel Geico will be a strong force within the IA channel because they're a monoline carrier and it's thought that agents usually try to sell bundles.
-Just curious, is it more specific to TWFG, the woodlands where you all are more willing to do business with a monoline rider or maybe you guys just work harder to find solutions than others?
-Was your comment a broad comment?
-Do you think the IA channel will embrace Geico?
+You know, I think it's surprising to some to hear kind of you feel Geico will be a strong force within the IA channel because they're kind of a monoline carrier.
+And, you know, it's thought that agents usually try to sell a bundle.
+So just curious, is there something, is it more specific to TWFG, the Woodlands, where you all just, you know, would are more willing to do business with a with a monoline writer or maybe you guys just you know work harder to find solutions so than others or or is this was your comment kind of a broad comment do you think the ia channel will embrace geico yeah so i think if you look at the ia channel in whole uh bundling for an independent agency is having the clients home and auto with our agency not necessarily a specific market that's combined

 speaker